Vikkanda/C-Projects/A2/bug-report.md

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

-My code exectuted great as there were no errors, however as I ran it a few times I saw that the output currency kept populating to $0.
-I found that if I am utilizing a new variable for which part of the code has been initialized in the switch stament.
-I must initialize the and define the parameters of the new variable in the block of the  switch statement.
+My code exectuted great as there were no errors.
+I ran it a few times and saw that the output currency kept populating to $0.
+I found that I must put new variables within switch statements if the new variable contains a second variable which has been defined within.
+I must initialize and define the parameters of the new variable in the block of the  switch statement.

 4. **How to correct the bug?**